 In 2014, ColorOS 2.0 was released, featuring the Sky Breathing Light unveiled with OPPO Find7, and the number of ColorOS users exceeded 10 million.
-In 2015, the UI interface for ColorOS received a significant change, along with optimization of fluency and stability of the system; and gained a user base of over 50 million which surpassed 200 million in 2016.
+In 2015, the UI interface for ColorOS received a significant change, along with optimization of fluency and stability of the system; and gained a user base of over 50 million, surpassing 200 million in 2016.

-Over the next few years, ColorOS received constant updates and optimizations, with the ColorOS 5.0 update being introduced this year, on Color OS’s 5th anniversary, complete with a new full-screen gesture operation.
+Over the next few years, ColorOS received constant updates and optimizations.
+The ColorOS 5.0 update was introduced this year, on Color OS’s 5th anniversary, complete with a new full-screen gesture operation.
 ColorOS has a current user base of 250 million.
 The upgraded ColosOS 5.2.1 system on OPPO Find X has ushered in many feature upgrades like the addition of a lot of AI elements and joining the Hyper Boost acceleration engine developed by OPPO.

 The ColorOS’s 5th Anniversary event also welcomed many changes in the future ColorOS 6 operating system introduced by its designer Chen Xi.

-To begin with, ColorOS 6 uses the “borderless” design idea reducing the lines on ColorOS 5 and eliminating the borders in favor of a tiled bottom layer.
+To begin with, ColorOS 6 uses the “borderless” design to reduce the lines on ColorOS 5 and eliminate the borders in favor of a tiled bottom layer.
 With this comprehensive screen, Chen Xi pointed out that ColorOS want the design to be visually lightweight and rhythmic, and attempts to reduce the amount of information on one screen; a plan not being used by other vendors.
 The UI display of the scene reveals that ColorOS 6 mainly changes through the “borderless color without borders” to change from real to virtual.